wc-ex/wcex/doc/guide/en/Begin/Get started quickly.md

 In the previous section we saw that the first Web Component we defined was loaded in index.html, now let's create it, which is a classic Hello World.

-- Create a new file in this directory, named **app.html which reads as follows:
+- Create a new file in this directory called **app.html** with the following content:

 ```html
 <template>